From Despair to Hope: A socio-economically transformed "township" through a re-designed food system within a holistic approach.

 Our 2020 vision was to create a “township” that would be a thriving beacon of hope and (food) productivity that could illustrate what was possible by changing mindsets (and actions) of community members around food production and consumption from a passive, consumptive state to active, productive producers and masters of their own fate.

-The first signal (that change was possible) was when our new growing technology was easily adopted on large scale.
-This initial adoption and the system as well as the processes, people and structures we put in place to support it, contributed extensively to large-scale systemic change.
+The first signal (that change was possible) was when our new growing technology was easily adopted on a large scale.
+This initial adoption of the system as well as the processes, people, and structures we put in place to support it, contributed extensively to large-scale systemic change.

 We have since then confirmed that sustainable outcomes (i.e. permanent changes in behaviour) were dependent on an iterative process of changing how people “see” (awareness and desires), “know” (external information and internal knowledge) and “do” (technology and ability)!
 This change approach was further strengthened through the statements on systemic needs for change (in systems with a human component) which resulted from research done in the mining context of South Africa during 2019 on human factors in modernisation - as depicted in the attached diagram.